denog/denog.github.io/de/meetings/denog15/hotels.md

 We have reserved a contingent for DENOG15 attendees at a special rate at the Estrel Berlin and are committed to taking these.
 The special rate can be booked by emailing reservierung@estrel.com using the code "DENOG 15".
 The code is valid until October 8th, 2023.

 <b>If the hotel refers to a booking via website, please insist on the e-mail booking, as this was explicitly requested by the hotel in the first place.
-An online booking via the hotel website is NOT possible, the code is not accepted there or returns the wrong rates!</b>
+An online booking via the hotel website is NOT possible, the code is not accepted there or returns the wrong rates!
+Please check the confirmation, you may have to fill out and send back a form.</b>

 Standard single room: 123,00€ room/night, incl. breakfast with a value of 25€/person Standard double room: 160,00€ room/night, incl. breakfast with a value of 25€/person